awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_ec2.IInterfaceVpcEndpoint
 - *Default:* No security group ingress rule would be created.

-If this parameter is provided, the data access execution security group would be added to the interface VPC endpoint's security group.
+If this parameter is provided, the data access execution security group would be granted inbound to the interface VPC endpoint's security group.

-This is assuming that the `createInterfaceVpcEndpoint` parameter is `false`
+This is assuming that the `createInterfaceVpcEndpoint` parameter is `false`.

 ---